-With one of the nation’s only graduate degrees in health and wellness coaching, Maryland University of Integrative Health is a forerunner in one of the top careers of the decade.
+With one of the nation’s few graduate degrees in health and wellness coaching, Maryland University of Integrative Health is a forerunner in one of the top careers of the decade.
 According to U.S. News & World Report, “Wellness coaches are being hired not only by individuals but by employers and health insurers as a likely cost-beneficial perk for their employees.”

 As a graduate of the Master of Arts in Health and Wellness Coaching program, you will be uniquely prepared to fill the growing demand for coaches with advanced knowledge and skills to help people take charge of their own health and create sustainable change.
 You will also enhance the scope of your skills by gaining expertise in integrative health and by working from a wellness perspective.
 This sets you apart from your peers and truly resonates with clients.